mehryar72/TR-SUM/README.md

 ## Overview

 The paper presents an approach for unsupervised video summarization, leveraging reinforcement learning combined with a trained evaluator.
-The model is designed to summarize videos in an unsupervised manner, improving upon traditional methods that require large amounts of labeled data.

 ## Code Availability